munaky/persona-forge/README.md

-Here’s a polished and more engaging version of your README text, keeping it professional but also fun and appealing for GitHub readers:

----

 # Persona Forge – Chatbot with Preset Personas

 **PersonaForge** is an AI-powered chatbot designed to make conversations smarter, more personal, and more fun.